2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 No Cash Prizes

-If registered in the STARZ OF TOMORROW level all solos must compete in the STARZ OF TOMORROW level.
+If registered in the STARZ OF TOMORROW level, all Solos must compete in the STARZ OF TOMORROW level.
 The STARZ OF TOMORROW dancer CAN move up a level (RISING STARZ) and perform in a higher Duet/Trio and Group performance based on the LEVEL CALCULATOR.
 The STARZ OF TOMORROW dancer CAN skip a level and perform in the ELITE STARZ level with a maximum of 2 performances.
 A STARZ OF TOMORROW dancer CAN perform in the non-leveled Super Line and Production Categories.
-A STARZ OF TOMORROW dancer may only register 1 SOLO performance.
-A STARZ OF TOMORROW dancer may only register in a maximum of 7 total performances.

 PRIMARY